-1. Before the allocation of losses to Members, NSCC would apply 50 percent of its General Business Risk Capital Requirement as of the end of the calendar quarter immediately preceding the applicable event period (referred to as the "Corporate Contribution"), or such greater amount as the Board of Directors may determine, to satisfy the losses.
-The amount of the Corporate Contribution to be applied to any losses arising from events that may occur in subsequent event periods during the next 250 business days would be reduced to the remaining unused portion of contribution, if any.
+- 1. Before the allocation of losses to Members, NSCC would apply 50 percent of its General Business Risk Capital Requirement as of the end of the calendar quarter immediately preceding the applicable event period (referred to as the "Corporate Contribution"), or such greater amount as the Board of Directors may determine, to satisfy the losses.
+The amount of the Corporate Contribution to be applied to any losses arising from events that may occur in subsequent event periods during the next 250 business days would be reduced to the remaining unused portion of contribution, if any. - 2.
+If a loss remains after applying the Corporate Contribution, NSCC will allocate the remaining amount among Members that were Members on the first day of the applicable event period, ratably in accordance with their average daily required deposit to the Clearing Fund over the prior 70 business days or such shorter period of time that the Member has been a Member, divided by the sum of the average required fund deposit amounts of all Members subject to loss allocation in such round.
+Each Member must pay its allocation amount within two business days of receiving notice of the amount.